Are you wondering how to find art journal inspiration? Creative blocks happen to everyone!!

 2. Go out and about

 If you have the opportunity to visit nature, do it every time you can get.
-You can find inspiration in the natural surroundings.
+You can find inspiration for art journaling in the natural surroundings.
 Even a city park can serve this purpose.

 A walk around the city can be full of inspirational surroundings.
 Beautiful architecture, trees, old neighborhoods, interesting shops or sunsets are all magical and offer artistic takeaways.